Table of Contents

 Driver 10°

 The gentleman from Jacksonville, Florida, turns to the Callaway Paradym Triple Diamond off the tee.
-Its fast, low-spin design has helped the Floridian smash a 328-yard drive this season.
+Its fast, low-spin design has helped the Floridian smash a 328-yard drive last season.
 However, he will be looking to up his fairways in regulation record if he is to challenge for the Charles Schwab Cup.

 I find the Triple Diamond enables better workability off the tee than the other Paradym drivers, thanks to its reduced clubhead size and 14-gram back weight.
 In addition, the A.I.
 Jailbreak System produced outstanding stability at impact, preserving my ball speed and containing spin on mishits.